Leo-Malay/Chandy-Lamports-Snapshot-Algorithm-for-Distributed-Systems/README.md

 This individual project implements a distributed system using the Chandy-Lamport snapshot-taking protocol and the MAP (Message Active Passive) protocol.
 Developed in **Java (Version 22.0.2)**, the project emphasizes socket programming and distributed communication, running exclusively on the `dcXX.utdallas.edu` machines.

-### Important Note

-Code sharing among students and copying code from the Internet is strictly prohibited.
-Each student must write their own code and demonstrate the project’s operation to the instructor or TA.
-Grading will consider both the correctness of the implementation and the responses to questions during the demonstration.

 ---

 ## Project Components

-The project is structured around several key components:
+The project comprises several essential components:

-- **Node**: Initializes Client, Server, and ChandyLamport instances; handles reading the configuration file.
+- **Node**: Sets up Client, Server, and ChandyLamport instances; manages the configuration file.

-- **Server**: Manages incoming communications and routes them to the appropriate channels.
+- **Server**: Oversees incoming communications and directs them appropriately.

-- **Client**: Handles outgoing communications including application and control messages.
+- **Client**: Manages outgoing communications, including application and control messages.

-- **ChandyLamport**: Implements the snapshot-taking protocol and ensures consistency verification.
+- **ChandyLamport**: Implements the snapshot protocol and ensures the consistency of snapshots.

-- **Message**: Defines a structured format for messages exchanged between processes.
+- **Message**: Establishes a structured format for inter-process message exchange.

 ---

-## Project Parts
+## Project Segments

-The project consists of four main parts:
+The project is divided into four main segments:

 1. **Part 1**: Implement a distributed system with `n` nodes, each able to send messages according to the MAP protocol.
 Nodes transition between active and passive states based on message counts and delays.